William Contreras Preview, Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The Twins have the seventh-ranked team ERA among all league pitching staffs (3.88).
+- The Twins' 3.91 team ERA ranks eighth among all MLB pitching staffs.

-- Twins pitchers combine to give up 145 total home runs at a rate of 1.2 per game (to rank 14th in the league).

 © 2023 Data Skrive.
 All rights reserved.